dovrosenberg/foundry-simple-weather/README.md

 - Choose whether players can see the dialog
 - Generate weather for every new day automatically (if using Simple Calendar; otherwise manually trigger weather changes)
 - Randomized weather for every season across 3 climates (hot, temperate, cold) and 3 humidities (barren, modest, verdant)
-- Show the current date/time from Simple Calendar in a smaller box (good for players who don't need the full Simple Calendar display), or
--    hide it and just show the weather.
+- Show the current date/time from Simple Calendar in a smaller box (good for players who don't need the full Simple Calendar display), or hide it and just show the weather
 - Weather progresses naturally from day to day
 - Supports Farenheit and Celsius temperatures